emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 ## HTTP Server

-The WebHook plugin (emqx_web_hook) has been removed.
-Use the HTTP Server data bridge in Data Integration instead.
+The WebHook plugin (`emqx_web_hook`) is converted to a native feature, and it is now referred to as "HTTP Server" bridge.

 ## MQTT Bridge